Elections in Hawaii: Political parties

-To a political party to qualify, it must petition for signatures of at least 0.1% of total registered voters as of the previous general election.
+For a political party to qualify, it must petition for signatures of at least 0.1% of total registered voters as of the previous general election.
 The petition is due 170 days before the primary election.
 For a registered party to remain qualified, it must have run a candidate in the previous general election for any statewide office or U.S. Representative seat whose incumbent was either barred from or chose not to run for re-election.
 Additionally, the party must have satisfied at least one of the following requirements in the previous election: